AnimeshLtd/React-Template/Readme.md

 ## Workflow

-- `yarn dev:start` to start local development server with hot reloading.
+- `yarn start:dev` to start local development server with hot reloading.
 Runs at port `3000` by default, can be overridden by setting `WEBPACK_DEV_SERVER_PORT` environment variable.
-- `yarn dev:build` to output bundled code to `dist` directory
+- `yarn build:dev` to output bundled code to `dist` directory
 - `yarn build` to output minified, optimised bundle for production